Kris Dunn: High school career

 Dunn attended New London High School in New London, Connecticut; he was one of the most dominating point guards in high school basketball.
 During his junior year in 2010–11, Dunn averaged 26.5 points, 10 rebounds, 5 steals and 5 assists per game to lead the Whalers to a 27–0 record and a victory in the Connecticut Class L State Championship against Northwest Catholic High School.
-In his senior year from 2011–12, he scored his 2,000th career point.
+In his senior year from 2011 to 2012, he scored his 2,000th career point.
 He also led New London High School to the semifinal round of the 2012 Connecticut Class LL State Championships where they were defeated by St. Josephs High School.
 Dunn was ranked #24 out of all high school players nationwide.
 He was also #1 in Connecticut.

 Dunn announced his intention to attend Providence College in August 2011.

 College career

 Dunn tore his labrum in June 2012 and underwent shoulder surgery immediately.
 He made his freshman debut in late December.
 He played 25 games that season and averaged 5.7 points per game.

 On December 11, 2013, it was announced Dunn would undergo shoulder surgery and miss the rest of his sophomore season after playing four games.

 In the 2014–15 season, Dunn returned from injury to earn the Big East Player of the Year and the Defensive Player of the Year awards.
 He averaged 15.6 points per game and led the Big East in assists per game and steals per game.
 Choosing to return for the 2015–16 season with the intention of graduating, Dunn garnered many preseason accolades, including preseason POY.

-Dunn was named Big East Player of the Week on January 4, 2016 after scoring 26 points in a win against St. John's and a 26-point outing in a victory over ninth-ranked Butler.
+Dunn was named Big East Player of the Week on January 4, 2016, after scoring 26 points in a win against St. John's and a 26-point outing in a victory over ninth-ranked Butler.
 On February 1, 2016, he was named one of 10 finalists for the Bob Cousy Point Guard of the Year Award.
 He was named to the 35-man midseason watchlist for the Naismith Trophy on February 11.

 At the conclusion of his redshirt junior season, Dunn announced his intention to skip his final season of eligibility and enter the 2016 NBA draft.
 Dunn graduated from Providence and received his college degree following the end of the season.
 According to ESPN, Dunn was listed as the number two point guard and would likely be a top-ten pick in the draft.